volkanakinpasa/chrome.extensions.docs/docs/pure/background.md

 ## How to set badge background color and text

-Don't forget to register Browser Action in manifest.json
+First of all you must register Browser Action in manifest.json

 ```json
 ...
 "browser_action": { "default_title": "Chrome Template" },
 ...
 ```

+Then, in Background Script

 ```javascript
 //set text